Empress Wang (Gaozong): Background

 It is not known when the future Empress Wang was born, although it is known that she was from Bing Prefecture (并州, roughly modern Taiyuan, Shanxi).
-Her father Wang Renyou (王仁佑) was a son of Wang Sizheng (王思政), a major general for Western Wei, and during the reign of Emperor Taizong of Tang, Wang Renyou served as magistrate of Luoshan County (羅山, in modern Xinyang, Henan).
+Her father Wang Renyou (王仁佑) was a son of Wang Sizheng, a major general for Western Wei, and during the reign of Emperor Taizong of Tang, Wang Renyou served as magistrate of Luoshan County (羅山, in modern Xinyang, Henan).
 Emperor Taizong's aunt Princess Tong'an had married Wang Renyou's uncle Wang Yu (王裕) and had heard that Wang Renyou's daughter was both beautiful and gentle.
 Princess Tong'an thus recommended to Emperor Taizong that he make Lady Wang one of his daughters-in-law.
 Emperor Taizong agreed, taking her to be the wife and princess of his ninth son Li Zhi, the Prince of Jin.
 In 643, after Li Zhi became crown prince, replacing his older brother Li Chengqian (who was deposed for plotting to overthrow Emperor Taizong), Princess Wang became crown princess.
 Her father Wang Renyou was promoted to the post of prefect of Chen Prefecture (陳州, roughly modern Zhoukou, Henan).

 As empress

 In 10 July 649, Emperor Taizong died, and Li Zhi took the throne as Emperor Gaozong.
 He created Crown Princess Wang empress in spring 650.
 He also created her father Wang Renyou the Duke of Wei and her mother Lady Liu the Lady of Wei.
-Wang Renyou soon died thereafter, and was posthumously given the honor of being Sikong (司空), one of the Three Excellencies.
+Wang Renyou soon died thereafter and was posthumously given the honor of being Sikong (司空), one of the Three Excellencies.
 Her uncle Liu Shi became one of the chancellors.

-Despite the length of the marriage that Empress Wang had with Emperor Gaozong, she did not bear him a son, and by the time that she became empress, he had already had four sons with his concubines—and the mother of the fourth son Li Sujie, Consort Xiao, who had also given birth to two daughters (the later Princesses Yiyang and Gao'an), was particularly favored.
+Despite the length of the marriage that Empress Wang had with Emperor Gaozong, she did not bear him a son, and by the time she became empress, he had already had four sons with his concubines—and the mother of the fourth son Li Sujie, Pure Consort Xiao, who had also given birth to two daughters (the later Princesses Yiyang and Gao'an), was particularly favored.
 Liu Shi suggested to Empress Wang that she suggest that Emperor Gaozong's oldest son Li Zhong, whose mother Consort Liu was of low birth, be made crown prince, so that she could be endeared to him.
 Empress Wang was able to persuade Emperor Gaozong's powerful uncle Zhangsun Wuji to support the plan, and in 652, Li Zhong was created crown prince.